bhufmann/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 ### Configuration service per experiment

+See [Updated API poposal](#Updated API poposal) for newer, augmented proposal to this chapter.

 For this data provider service will be augmented for managing configurations per experiment.

     GET experiments/{expUUID}/outputs/config